-Transitions - Making the First Days of Preschool a Success
+Transitions in Early Childhood - Making the First Days of Preschool a Success

 The Research behind Transitions

-At Portobello’s preschool, we have children whose families originate from all corners of the globe.
-For many, their first language is not English, in fact, we currently have 16 different languages spoken.
+At Portobello Montessori School, we have children whose families originate from all corners of the globe.
+For many, their first language is not English, in fact, last year we had 16 different languages spoken.
 Mindful of this diversity, we constantly seek out new ways to work collaboratively with the children and families in our service.

-In June 2017 we sent out a letter to the parents and guardians of our existing and new children starting in our service offering a home visit from the room leader in our Montessori school.
-To our surprise every family welcomed this opportunity.
-The early years practitioner scheduled meetings over the month of August to fit in with the family’s availability.
-She had early morning breakfasts, lunch and teatime invitations.
+In June, we sent out a letter to the parents and guardians of our existing and new children starting in our service offering a home visit from the room leader in our Montessori school.

 What happened on the first day of preschool?